sandy261099/sandy261099/README.md

 Completed my undergrad at Gokaraju Rangaraju Institute of Engineering and Technology in Computer Science, India.

-Am interested in problem solving and learning new stuff.
+Interested in problem solving and learning new stuff.

 You can reach me through linkedin: https://www.linkedin.com/in/nsaisandeep/